Atari ST User

-Atari ST User was a British computer magazine aimed at users of the Atari ST range.
-It started life as a pull-out section in Atari User magazine.
-From March 1986 onwards it became a magazine in its own right, outliving its parent by a number of years.
-It was published by Europress in London.
+Atari ST User is a discontinued British computer magazine aimed at users of the Atari ST range.
+It started as a pull-out section in Atari User magazine.
+From April 1987 onwards it became a magazine in its own right (as explained on page 5), outlasting its parent by a number of years.
+It was published initially by Database Publications in Stockport, and later by Europress in London.

 Although ST User did review games and carry demos, far more of the magazine was concerned with 'serious' issues such as hardware, programming, and music than its rivals ST Action and ST Format.